About Art Education

 - Student chapter of the National Art Education Association

 - Study abroad opportunities in art education in South Africa

 - Close collaboration with local school district art departments, community and CSU programs including:

-Students conclude the art education program by preparing a portfolio highlighting: student teaching, service learning and practicum teaching experiences; special projects; professional philosophies and artist statement; as well as personal and student art work.
-Examples of student work can be found at:
+Students conclude the art education program by preparing a portfolio highlighting: student teaching, service learning, and practicum teaching experiences; special projects; professional philosophies and artist statement; as well as personal and student art work.
+Selected examples of student work can be found at:

 Students Speak Out about Art Education at CSU

 My experience in Colorado State University’s Art Education program–specifically with Dr. Fahey–prepared me for the classroom better than I could have hoped.
 Art education theory is taught concurrently with practicum experiences, allowing students to create meaning and apply those theories in context—a surprisingly rare experience in many education programs, regardless of the content area.

 The Art Education program at Colorado State University was a perfect balance between studio art and education classes for me.
 The emphasis on the concept of being an artist teacher instilled in me the importance of maintaining a studio practice while teaching, and as a result has made me a better teacher and artist.
 I left the program prepared and excited for the challenges that face art educators today!